bassoy/ttm/README.md

 * For large tensors reaches peak matrix-times-matrix performance

 ### Requirements
-* Requires the tensor elements to be contiguously stored in memory.
+* Requires the tensor elements to be contiguously stored in memory
-* Element types must be either `float` or `double`.
+* Element types must be either `float` or `double`

 ## Python Example
 ```python